 Although in many countries patient diagnoses or laboratory test results are already labeled using similar or even identical codes, the standards for collecting, saving and storing data vary widely in different countries.
 This is largely due to inconsistencies in healthcare organizations and policy makers.
 Einaste believes that to implement precision medicine successfully, the standardization process is paramount.

 To implement precision medicine successfully, the standardization of medical data collecting is paramount.

 “When financing healthcare, there should be more investments into using technology to automate processes and make them more efficient,” Einaste adds.
 “We are currently testing a new data sharing standard at the Estonian Connected Health cluster.
 This would help healthcare institutions collect, save and exchange information in a structured way, including data from our smart and remote devices, such as glucose meters.”

 Digital healthcare is one of the topics being discussed next week at an informal gathering of EU health ministers in Tallinn, Estonia.
 Estonia currently holds the presidency of the Council of the European Union, and is inviting ministers to share their views on how to improve citizen access to their own health data and what kinds of tools people need to better control their personal data in a secure and convenient manner.

 Ministers are also encouraged to share their opinion on areas where EU Member States could work together more efficiently and where EU actions could add value to support efforts in overcoming the main challenges and barriers to data-driven digital innovation in the healthcare sector.

-If you are interested in digital healthcare issues and want to participate in the debate, we encourage you to join us at a high level conference ‘Health in the Digital Society.
-Digital Society for Health‘ on October 16-18 in Tallinn.
+High level digital healthcare conference ‘Health in the Digital Society.
+Digital Society for Health‘ took place on October 16-18 in Tallinn.